AmrMohamad/Hackintosh_Dell_Inspiron_15_5567/README.md

 - HDMI
 - Battery readouts
-- Headphone audio output and input (wired and Bluetooth headphones)
+- Headphone audio output and input (wired and Bluetooth headphones) [how to work](#)
 - Keyboard and Trackpad (with gestures)
 - Intel Bluetooth
+- WiFi: tp-link TL-WN725N USB Adapter
 - USB ports
 - Keyboard and touchpad
 - Webcam